potatoaccuracy/VivanDeshpande/README.md

 # SE100: Assignments
-A repository for the first Assignment under the SE100 course
+A repository for all the assignments completed under the SE100 course